A peek into the beautiful low poly level design, a sketch of the game’s intro, and more.

 The problem

-Most of the time I also have another problem thats starting to appear: a level load sequence.
-(And level unloading).
-Just using the awake, start and the other object lifetimes in Unity is very limiting.
-Especially if you want to do some save state loading, or dynamic object discovery, you need more steps in the loading process.
-Creating your own signals and then managing what signal to hook on is quickly getting a mess, especially if you want it to work while in the editor as well as in the official build.
-And don’t add singletons to it (like ScriptableObjects) because this will make your game explode into a fountain of very hard to track bugs.
+After a while another problem starts to appear: when the scene/level is loaded, there is a certain order in which you want to start all objects and UI objects because they are often relying on each other for state and updates.
+I call this a ‘loading sequence’.
+(And it applies also for level unloading).
+Unity has some tools for this, its called the ‘object lifetime cycle’.
+But just using the awake, start and the other object lifetimes in Unity is very limiting.
+Especially if you want to do some save state loading, or dynamic object discovery, you then need more control in the loading process.
+One approach would be to have object specific signals that only act on the loading/unloading, but creating your own signals and then managing what signal to hook on is quickly getting a mess, especially if you want it to work while in the editor as well as in the official build.
+And don’t add objects to it that have a lifetime that exceeds the level/scene (like ScriptableObjects) because this will make your game explode into a fountain of very hard to track bugs.

 The promise